-UN humanitarian agencies are leading the largest current relief effort in the world to assist the approximately 4.2 million people in need of aid due to the Darfur crisis.
-Of these, 2.2 million are internally displaced in Sudan, while 460,000 are in camps in Chad.
-More than US \$650 million in aid to Darfur is planned for 2007.
-More than 12,000 humanitarian workers are deployed in the region to bring assistance to those affected by the crisis.
-They include staff from 13 UN agencies, the Red Cross/Red Crescent societies and more than 80 non-governmental organizations (NGO).
+UN humanitarian agencies are leading the largest current relief effort in the world aimed at assisting the approximately 4.2 million conflict-affected people in the Darfur crisis.
+Of these, 2.2 million are internally displaced, and an additional 236,000 Sudanese refugees are in eastern Chad.
+More than US \$650 million in aid to Darfur is planned for 2007 by the UN and its partners, and more than 12,000 humanitarian workers are deployed in the region to bring assistance to those affected by the crisis.
+They include staff from 13 UN agencies, the Red Cross/Red Crescent societies and more than 80 non-governmental organizations (NGOs).

 Over the last four years, this massive humanitarian effort has saved hundreds of thousands of lives.
-Mortality rates have been brought below emergency levels; global malnutrition has been halved from the height of the crisis in mid-2004; and nearly three-quarters of all Darfurians now have access to safe drinking water.
-However, civilians continue to be forcibly displaced as a result of attacks from all sides, with more than 140,000 displaced in Darfur in the first five months of 2007 alone.
-With populations growing, many IDP camps can no longer absorb new arrivals, and tensions are rising.
+Mortality rates have been brought below emergency levels and global malnutrition has been halved from the height of the crisis in mid-2004.
+However, civilians continue to be forcibly displaced as a result of attacks from all sides, with more than 190,000 displaced in Darfur in the first seven months of 2007 alone.
+With populations growing, many IDP camps can no longer absorb new arrivals, tensions are rising, and for the first time since late 2004, nutritional indicators in some camps are above emergency thresholds.

-The humanitarian operation and its staff have been increasingly targeted by violence.
-As of June 2007, 69 aid workers had been temporarily abducted, 37 convoys had been attacked or looted, and 61 humanitarian vehicles had been hijacked.
-Some leading NGOs have withdrawn citing violence against aid workers.
+The humanitarian operation and its staff continue to be targeted by violence and there has been a rise of 65 per cent in carjackings in the first half of the year compared to 2006.
+As of 30 July 2007, 100 aid workers had been temporarily abducted, 55 convoys had been attacked or looted, and 81 humanitarian vehicles had been hijacked.
+Humanitarian organizations have been forced to relocate on 22 occasions, citing violence against aid workers.

 The UN estimates that more than half a million people across Darfur are currently cut off from humanitarian assistance.
-This is an improvement in access since February 2007, when 900,000 were inaccessible, and is attributed to increased efforts by humanitarian workers to reach conflict-affected populations through innovative and often expensive means - not to any improvement in the security.
-The UN has continued to press the authorities in Khartoum for improved humanitarian access and security for aid workers, resulting in the signing in April 2007 of a joint communiqué between the Government of Sudan and the UN to effectively ensure and facilitate humanitarian activities in Darfur.
+This is an improvement in access since February 2007, when 900,000 were inaccessible, and is attributed to increased efforts by humanitarian workers to reach conflict-affected populations through innovative and often expensive means - not to any improvement in security.
+The UN has continued to press the authorities in Khartoum for improved humanitarian access and security for aid workers, as stipulated in the joint communiqué signed in March 2007 by the Government of Sudan and the UN to effectively ensure and facilitate humanitarian activities in Darfur.

-Donors have funded 62% of the Darfur aid operation (as of 15 June 2007, US \$396 million had been pledged or committed out of the US \$652 million required), mostly for food aid.
+Donors have funded 61% of the Darfur aid operation (as of 15 June 2007, US \$394.5 million had been pledged or committed out of the US \$651.5 million required), mostly for food aid.
 Other sectors are seriously under funded and require commitments.
 In the face of continuing insecurity, the UN and its humanitarian partners are effectively holding the line for the survival and protection of millions.